 Why section 165 fails for buy-to-let property

-The most common landlord-cohort nudge-letter failure point.
-A donor gifts a BTL property to an adult child.
-The donor's prior return shows a section 165 hold-over claim, treating the rental activity as a "business" carried on for section 165 purposes.
-The 2026 nudge letter asks the donor to confirm or amend.
+This is the failure point HMRC catches most often.
+You gifted a BTL property to an adult child, your return showed a section 165 hold-over claim treating the rental as a "business" carried on for section 165 purposes, and the 2026 nudge letter now asks you to confirm or amend.

 Section 165(2) requires the asset to be used for the purposes of a trade carried on by the donor.
 The settled HMRC view, supported by the Upper Tribunal analysis in Pawson v HMRC [2013] UKUT 50 (a Business Property Relief case decided on the same trade-versus-investment line by analogy), is that pure residential letting is INVESTMENT activity, not trading.
 A buy-to-let landlord is investing in property and earning rental yield; they are not carrying on a trade for tax purposes.